-Millefeuille the classic pastry is often called a Napoleon (supposedly because Boney liked them so much).
-It is made of layers of puff pastry with pastry cream sandwiched in between and marbled icing on top.
+Millefeuille, the classic pastry, is often called a Napoleon (supposedly because Boney liked them so much).
+It is made of layers of puff pastry with crème chiboust sandwiched in between and marbled icing on top.
 They come in every possible flavour.

-But a millefeuille could be anything with multiple layers, including savoury dishes.
+But a millefeuille can also be anything with multiple layers, including savoury dishes.

-The ultimate layered dessert is a gâteau Napoleon (or gâteau russe), which according to tradition was somehow invented in 1812 when Napoleon was in Russia but was really created in 1925 by a pastry chef from Oloron Sainte-Marie, Adrien Artigarrède, who reinterpreted a older recipe by adding Crimean almonds and sprinkling the cake with powdered sugar ‘to evoke the snowy peaks of Russia’.
+The ultimate layered dessert is a gâteau Napoleon (or gâteau russe), which according to tradition was somehow invented in 1812 when Napoleon was in Russia.
+But in reality it was created in 1925 by a pastry chef from Oloron Sainte-Marie, Adrien Artigarrède, who reinterpreted a older recipe by adding Crimean almonds and sprinkling the cake with powdered sugar ‘to evoke the snowy peaks of Russia’.

 Images by Georges Seguin (Okki), guerreshistoire